 Capped Rental Items

-Items in this category are provided on a rental basis; therefore, RR is one of the modifiers appropriate with these items.
+Items in this category are provided on a rental basis; therefore, RR is one of the modifiers appropriate for these items.
 There is an exception to the rental basis.
-For electric wheelchairs, suppliers must give beneficiaries the option of purchasing at the time the supplier first furnishes the item.
+For electric wheelchairs, suppliers must give beneficiaries the option of purchasing them at the time the supplier first furnishes the item.
 The modifiers used with these items are:

 - BR Beneficiary has elected to rent

 - KJ Fourth to thirteenth rental months

 RA – Replacement of a DME item due to loss, irreparable damage, or theft.
 This is used on the first-month rental claim for a replacement item.

 RB – Replacement of a part of DME as part of a repair

 KX Modifier – Documentation on File

 KX – The KX modifier should be added to the code to indicate that specific required documentation is on file to support the medical necessity of the item.
 The KX modifier is allowed for these categories: AFO/KAFO; Cervical traction unit; Commodes; CPAP; External infusion pumps (except E0784); Hospital Beds; Manual wheelchair bases (except K0004, K0005, K0009); Nebulizers; Orthopedic footwear; Patient lifts; Pre-fabricated knee orthoses; Pressure-reducing support surfaces; Walkers; Wheelchair options/accessories (except E1399, K0108); Wheelchair seating (except E1399, K0108).

 For stationary and portable oxygen equipment furnished on or after January 1, 2006, a 36-month cap applies on monthly payments.
 Contractors began the 36-month count on January 1, 2006, for beneficiaries that were receiving oxygen therapy prior to January 1, 2006.
 Months prior to January 1, 2006, are not included in the 36-month count.